michael-kelleher/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+I realized in the user testing that the corrections for misspoken lines were jsut too confusing and cumbersome to be useful.
+SImilalry, the different voices for the scene were distracting.
+The best interaction would be to simplify the process to just rely on calling "line" and give the prompt.
+A friend(Sarang) pointed out that if the word line was in the script, this would be a clear point of misunderstanding.
+This means that I should also add a feature where the script is first scanned for the word "line" and if it appears, not to count that as a signal.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+Perhaps an easier method for the interaction would be to have a button press when they want the prompt, but that would limit mobility and/or require actors to carry something around when their hands could be otherwise busy.
+For this reason, I think voice commands are the best method.
+In order to further clarify this, some simple messaging the costuming to remind the users of the command would be helpful.
+Additionally, it could eb good to display the text of the prompt to build up visual memory as well.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system